Home » Recipes » German Potato Salad

 total time: 50 minutes

-This warm German Potato Salad recipe features tender red potatoes and bites of bacon in a delightfully tangy bacon, vinegar, and mustard dressing.
-Our family enjoys this salad all year 'round!
+This German potato salad recipe combines tender red potatoes with bites of crispy bacon in a delightfully tangy vinegar and mustard dressing.
+Best served warm!

 Print